saifujasoor/Resume-Ranking-Web-app/README.md

 pip3 install -r required.txt
 ```

-Type the following command inside the directory on your terminal to run the project.
+- Type the following command inside the directory on your terminal to run the project.
 ```
 python3 app.py
 ```

-Click http://127.0.0.1:5000/ (Press CTRL+C to quit)
+- Click http://127.0.0.1:5000/ (Press CTRL+C to quit)

-click the login button and enter the following details
+- Click the login button and enter the following details
 ```
 Login Username :admin
 Password : spartans